JohannaWil/NonlinearCompensationEEG/README.md

 # Terms of use / License

-This repository is free software, covered by the Apache License 2.0.
+This repository is free software, covered by the MIT License.
 However since they have been mainly developed for academic use, the author would appreciate being given academic credit for it.
 Whenever you use this software to produce a publication or talk, please cite reference [2].

 # References
 [1] J. Wilroth, E. Alickovic, M. A. Skoglund and M. Enqvist.
 "Nonlinearity Detection and Compensation for EEG-Based Speech Tracking," ICASSP 2024 - 2024 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Seoul, Korea, Republic of, 2024, pp. 1811-1815, doi: 10.1109/ICASSP48485.2024.10448090.